yivvm/Project-React-Flashcard_Quiz/README.md

-# Flashcard App
+# Flashcard Quiz Application

-This is a simple React application that generates flashcards based on trivia questions fetched from the [Open Trivia Database API](https://opentdb.com/).
+This is a React application that generates flashcard quiz based on trivia questions fetched from the [Open Trivia Database API](https://opentdb.com/).

 ## Features